The romantic gesture of homemade chocolates

-We did a survey a few years back and discovered that the one food most considered to be a romantic gift was a box of chocolates.
+We conducted an aphrodisiac foods survey a few years back and discovered that the one food most considered to be a romantic gift was a box of chocolates.
 I love the gesture but you know what would make that box of chocolate even more sweet?
 If you made it yourself!
-That’s why I’m sharing my recipe for homemade dark chocolate truffles.
-(And of course, chocolate is an aphrodisiac of legendary repute!)
+That’s why I’m sharing one of my favorite DIY recipes.
+It’s the recipe for my recipe for homemade dark chocolate truffles from my cookbook Romancing the Stove.

 If you feel intimidated by the idea of making your own dark chocolate truffles, don’t!
-This recipe only takes 4 ingredients.
+This recipe only takes four ingredients.
+That’s right–you only need four ingredients!
 And if you can roll dough into a ball, you can make beautiful truffles.
+Just don’t get wrapped up in trying to make each truffle into a perfect sphere.
 In fact, I think that they’re more endearing if they look a little less than perfect.

 - 3 oz premium dark chocolate*

 - 2-3 tbsp your favorite dried fruit I recommend using blueberries and raspberries

 - Grate chocolate or cut it into chip-sized pieces.
 (You can also use a premium chocolate chip.)

 - Heat half and half over medium high heat to a near boil.
 (Don’t let it boil.)

 - Remove pan from heat and whisk in the chocolate, stirring until the mixture is completely smooth.

 - Cool in the refrigerator for about 3-4 hours (or overnight), until chocolate mixture has set.